awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 **Implementation of guardrail behavior**
 + The preventive guardrails are implemented using Service Control Policies \(SCPs\), which are part of AWS Organizations\.
-+ The detective guardrails are implemented using AWS Config rules and AWS Lambda functions\.
++ The detective guardrails are implemented using AWS Config rules\.
 + Certain mandatory guardrails are implemented by means of a single SCP that performs multiple actions, rather than as unique SCPs\.
 Therefore, the same SCP is shown in the guardrail reference, under each mandatory guardrail to which that SCP applies\.

 **Guardrail guidance**